Updated on October 11, 2022 by Sarina Tariq

 In the Preppy style, many of the rules are the same for men and women.
 Button-down shirts, blazers, shorts, wool sweaters worn over collared shirts, flat front khaki pants with cuffs, plaid elements, loafers – these are all common staples in a preppy wardrobe.
 Accessories like classic sunglass, latest phone, leather wallet, branded belt, leather bags are other must haves.

-Pastel and neutral colors and a little bit of bright color are prefered over black and dark colors.
-Khakhi and tan colors are preferred for bottom wear. wear.
+Pastel and neutral colors and a little bit of bright color are preferred over black and dark colors.
+Khakhi and tan colors are preferred for bottom wear.

 And clothes will be neat and well pressed.